An Exact Solver for Submodular Knapsack Problems: Introduction.

 \subsection{Results.}

-We introduce a basic solver for \textsc{Submodular Knapsack-Constrained Maximization} that queries the objective function $f$ via a value oracle.
-To enhance efficiency, we incorporate several acceleration techniques.
+We introduce a basic branch-and-bound algorithm for \textsc{Submodular Knapsack- Constrained Maximization} that queries the objective function $f$ via a value oracle.
+To enhance its efficiency, we incorporate several acceleration techniques.

-The basic solver is a branch-and-bound algorithm that leverages the submodularity of the objective function to prune nodes effectively.
-The acceleration methods are inspired by those proposed by~\citet{woydt2024} for \textsc{Submodular Capacity-Constrained Maximization}, which is a special case of \textsc{Submodular Cardinality-Constrained Maximization}, where all elements have unit weight.
-However, our methods differ significantly from those of~\citet{woydt2024}, as we must account for a general knapsack constraint with non-unit weights.
-This places us in a more challenging setting, since~\citet{woydt2024} did not have to consider weights at all, whereas in our case, the weights of the elements play a crucial role and require special attention.

-We evaluate the effectiveness of the proposed techniques on both artificial instances of three benchmark problems and instances based on real-world data and compare them with those methods presented by~\citet{sakaue2018}, which are considered state-of-the-art.
-The experimental results show that some of the presented acceleration methods are highly successful and consistently outperform the algorithms by~\citet{sakaue2018}.
+We evaluate the effectiveness of the proposed techniques on both artificial instances of three benchmark problems and instances based on real-world data.
+We compare them with the methods presented by~\textcite{sakaue2018}, which currently achieve the best performance reported in the literature~\parencite[see, e.g.,][]{sakaue2018}, and with a branch-and-cut algorithm implemented using Gurobi version 12.0.2 that solves a binary linear formulation of the submodular knapsack problem.
+The experimental results show that several of the proposed acceleration methods are highly effective, outperforming the algorithms of~\textcite{sakaue2018} and the branch-and-cut algorithm.